Digitalization – Contract management and corona crisis

 With more and more employees obliged to work from home, it becomes all the more important for organizations to adapt their internal processes and tools to the new situation.

-Those organizations that have already gone through the digitization exercise and have chosen the right solutions for it, are now able to react a lot faster to the crisis.
+Those organizations that have already gone through the digitization exercise and have chosen the right solutions to do so, are now able to react a lot faster to the crisis.

 So far, the organizations' need to digitize their contracts and start managing them proactively, have remained underexposed.